-The Binntal Nature Park lies in the Upper Valais and includes the six villages of Binn, Ernen, Grengiols, Bister, Niederwald and Blitzingen.
+The Binntal Nature Park lies in the Upper Valais and includes the villages of Binn, Ernen, Grengiols and Bister.
 The central area of the Park is Binntal, which had already been protected by the population in 1964 and belongs today in the landscape inventory and natural monuments of national importance.

 Binntal is particularly well-known for its minerals.
 No other region in the Alps is so rich in minerals.
 Binntal Nature Park is also renowned for its extensive natural and cultural landscapes, which are maintained with a lot of love and care.
 Several chapels and churches, barns and storehouses are considered to be cultural assets of cantonal and national significance.
 The villages and their hamlets have been so well-maintained that they stand as Sites of National and Regional Importance.
 The mountain village of Ernen is transformed in summer into a world-class classical music village.
 Visitors will also not be disappointed with the culinary treats in the Park.